article / Global politics

 14/01/2026

-In a certain year and month, U.S. President Donald Trump reiterated to reporters aboard Air Force One, "We will own Greenland in some form."
-He ruled out the possibility of a short-term lease, emphasizing that what the United States needs is "ownership."
-These remarks were not a spur-of-the-moment idea but rather a continuation of the public statements made by Trump and his team over the past week.
+In January 2026, U.S. President Trump reiterated to reporters aboard Air Force One: "We will have Greenland in some way."
+He ruled out the possibility of a short-term lease, emphasizing that what the United States needs is ownership.
+These remarks were not a spur-of-the-moment idea but rather a continuation of multiple public statements made by Trump and his team over the past week.
 He described Greenland as critical to U.S. national security, claiming that if the United States does not control this Arctic territory, Russia or China will take it over.

-However, Greenland is an autonomous territory of the Kingdom of Denmark, and Denmark is one of the United States' oldest allies in NATO.
+However, Greenland is an autonomous territory of the Kingdom of Denmark, and Denmark is one of the oldest allies of the United States in NATO.
 Trump's remarks immediately triggered an unprecedented political earthquake within the transatlantic alliance.
-Danish Prime Minister Mette Frederiksen warned that a U.S. military attack on another NATO country would mean "the end of everything"—including NATO itself and the security framework established after World War II.
-EU Defense Commissioner Andrius Kubilius went even further, stating that a U.S. military takeover of Greenland would lead to the end of NATO.
+Danish Prime Minister Mette Frederiksen warned that a U.S. military attack on another NATO country would mean the end of everything—including NATO itself and the security framework established after World War II.
+European Union Defense Commissioner Andrius Kubilius went even further, stating that a U.S. military takeover of Greenland would lead to the end of NATO.

 This dispute over the frozen island, ostensibly a struggle for a strategic stronghold in the Arctic, is in essence evolving into the ultimate stress test for NATO's collective defense principle—the cornerstone that has sustained the alliance for seventy-five years.